 The other way to invest in Donald’s America is to fly around the country and invest in commercial or residential properties.
 The problem with this method is that it’s not only inefficient, it requires a lot of capital and a ton of follow-on maintenance once a property is purchased.

-There are plenty more deals in the pipeline each month that usually have only $5,000 minimum investment requirements.
+There are many deals to choose from that usually have only $500 minimum investment requirements.
 That’s much more affordable than having to fly to Newnan, Georgia to poke at some sheetrock before making a much larger cash investment.

 Every project is different, so spend time reading the research each sponsor puts together on the platform before making a decision.
-Here’s my comprehensive RealtyShares review.
+Here's my comprehensive Fundrise review.

 Take Advantage Of The Trend